Dr Wendy Harrison

-Wendy is currently the Executive Director of the Schistosomiasis Control Initiative, School of Public Health, Imperial College London.
+Wendy is currently the Chief Executive Officer of Unlimit Health (formerly the SCI Foundation), a not-for-profit organisation focused on the control and elimination of NTDs, formally the Schistosomiasis Control Initiative within the School of Public Health at Imperial College London.
 She has a particular interest in integrated multi-disciplinary approaches to public health in low and middle-income countries with a focus on capitalising on potential synergies between human and animal health programmes.

 She has a Veterinary Degree from the Royal Veterinary College and worked in mixed animal practices prior to completing a PhD in Clinical Pharmacology at St Georges Hospital Medical School and a post doc in comparative vascular biology at the College of Veterinary Medicine, University of Georgia.
 She also has experience of working in the commercial sector having worked in the Comparative Medicine and Biology Unit at GlaxoSmithKline in an advisory role across a range of therapeutic drug development areas, including inflammation and infection.

 Her passion for public health in low income countries started when she worked with an organisation donating farm animals to communities in Uganda and Rwanda and she saw firsthand the potential synergies between strengthening the veterinary public health and human public health systems.
 She holds a Masters in Public Health from the London School of Hygiene & Tropical Medicine.